 4. Feature films must exceed 70 minutes (including credits) and embody the micro or low budget film-making ethic.

-5. Short films must be no longer than 20 minutes (including credits) and have a budget of £5000 ($7000) or less.
+5. Short films must be no longer than 25 minutes (including credits) and embody a low or micro-budget film-making ethic.

 6. Filmmakers may submit more than one film.

 7. Entered films must be submitted via FilmFreeway as an online screener - shortlisted filmmakers will be contacted and asked to submit a Digital copy of their film either on a memory stick, or via online transfer for screening purposes.

 8. Filmmakers that have been shortlisted will be notified by 15th January.

 9. All shortlisted films will be eligible for one of our awards.